 Like all CIP Networks, EtherNet/IP utilizes the Common Industrial Protocol (CIP™) for its upper layers.
 CIP Networks follow the Open Systems Interconnection (OSI) model, which defines a framework for implementing network protocols in seven layers: physical, data link, network, transport, session, presentation and application.
 Networks that follow this model define a complete suite of network functionality from the physical implementation through the application or user interface layer.

-CIP encompasses a comprehensive suite of messages and services for a variety of manufacturing automation applications, including control, safety, energy, synchronization & motion, information and network management.
+CIP encompasses a comprehensive suite of messages and services for a variety of manufacturing automation applications, including control, safety, security, energy, synchronization & motion, information and network management.
 As a truly media-independent protocol that is supported by hundreds of vendors around the world, CIP provides users with a unified communication architecture throughout the manufacturing enterprise.